Compare Buy to Let deals

 No, Buy to Let mortgage rates are usually higher than standard residential mortgage rates.
 This is because lending on an investment property is considered a higher risk than lending to owner-occupiers.

-What additional fees come with being a landlord?
+What additional fees are associated with being a landlord?

 Are there minimum and maximum loan amounts?